mguner-data/pandas-challenge/README.md

 more gamers between the age range of 35-39.

 3) Most popular and most profitable item of the gaming company is "Final Critic" and it was followed by "Oathbreaker, Last Hope of the
 Breaking Storm".
-Company might spend more time and effort of maintaining and improving these games to cater the gamers.
+Company might spend more time and effort on maintaining and improving these games to cater the gamers.